vscaler/workshop/README.md

 ```

 ## Create first VM
-# should complete without errors and present you with a command to spin up your first VM
+The init-runonce script should complete without errors and present you with a command to spin up your first VM
 ```bash
 # execure from inside the deploy container - continues from last step.
 openstack server create \